If your business has done any digital marketing recently, you may feel like the last thing you need is more technology.

 Before choosing a new CRM, you’ll need an API strategy.

 Don’t just adopt new technology components as needs arise.
 Try to map out in advance which software components, apps, and add-ons you’ll need for your marketing efforts.
-This will help you choose the right CRM, as only CRMs that integrate with these components will be viable.
+This will help you choose the right CRM, as only a few CRMs integrate with these components will be viable.

 And finally, get help from a marketing and technology integration partner to coordinate the purchasing and implementation of your marketing technology stack.
-Ideally, this partner will also help you build and execute marketing campaigns once your technology stack is implemented.
+Ideally, this partner will also help you build and execute a data model that makes sense for you once your technology stack is implemented.

 Ready to get started?